jupyterlab/jupyterlab/docs/source/user/interface.rst

 .. image:: images/interface_tabs_menu.png
    :align: center

 It is often useful to focus on a single document or activity without closing other tabs in the main area.
-Single-Document Mode toggles the view of the main area to show only a single tab at a time:
+The Single-Document Mode item in the View menu toggles the view of the main area to show only a single tab at a time:

 [animation]

-When you leave Single-Document Mode, the original layout of the main area is restored.
+When you leave single-document mode, the original layout of the main area is restored.

 Context Menus